russmedia/microservices-standards/README.md

 10. Required deployment files should be included i.e. terraform files or Kubernetes helm charts/yaml files.

 ## II.
 Language and frameworks
 Although microservices do not have defined exact programming languages and frameworks, they should be developed in the technology which is appropriate to the problem it solves.
-The language also must be know in the group to enable other team/companies reviewing it.
+You should prefer using known languages in the group to enable other team/companies reviewing it.

 Preferered languages:
 1. node.js